rejozacharia/job-harvester/README.md

 ## How scoring works

 - Each harvested posting is represented as a `Job` model containing title, company, source, description, and other metadata.
 The raw snippet from SerpAPI can optionally be enriched with a full-page scrape when `ENABLE_FOLLOW_LINK=true`.
-- `app/agent.py` contains `LLMScorer`, which calls the configured OpenAI or OpenRouter model to rate strategic fit from 0–100 and generate a short “Why I’m a fit” blurb.
+- `app/agent.py` contains `LLMScorer`, which calls the configured OpenAI/OpenRouter model or any OpenAI-compatible endpoint to rate strategic fit from 0–100 and generate a short “Why I’m a fit” blurb.
 The model prompt is tailored for senior data and analytics leadership roles.
 - Assessment-oriented language is detected locally (no LLM call required) and can be used to filter or boost scores via `.env` toggles.

 ## Project structure